smoeding/ps-ts-mode/README.md

 The keybindings <kbd>C-M-a</kbd> and <kbd>C-M-e</kbd> jump to the preceding or following document structure comment.
 In a DSC compliant document this includes the prolog, setup and page sections.

+### Documentation

+ElDoc is used to display pre- and post-execution stack details for the operator at point.

 ## Installation

 Emacs 29.1 or above with Tree-sitter support is required.